jms1989/linux-unattended-installation/readme.md

 Run `sudo apt-get install qemu-utils qemu-kvm` in addition to install software tools required by the `build-disk.sh` script.

+Note: If using Ubuntu on the Windows Subsystem for Linux; do `sudo update-alternatives --set fakeroot /usr/bin/fakeroot-tcp` beforehand.
+Ran into a hickup with fakeroot.

 ### Usage

 #### Build ISO images